Kapppa/seadex-data-refinement/docs/index.md

 * {doc}`private-tracker-only`: SeaDex entries found only on private trackers.
 You can contribute by reposting them to Nyaa, but only if the private tracker allows it.

+* {doc}`public-tracker-only`: SeaDex entries found only on public trackers.
+You can contribute by reposting them to private trackers, following their rules and requirements.

 ## Running locally